TITLE:Career Services and Community Education Program Coordinator

 - Recruit, train, and orientate instructors for the purpose of teaching personal enrichment programs.

 - Assist with Business and Community Education instructor packets, invoicing contracts, supply orders, purchase orders, and print requests.

 - Assist in exploring the feasibility and develop a Driver Safety Training Program in Lee and Whiteside Counties.

 - Strengthen communication with and between employers, students, and staff for the purpose of facilitating employment and internship opportunities.

 - Assist with coordination efforts for Work in the Real World.
 Work with all internal and external constituents to ensure a successful event.

 - Facilitate discussions with BEST to ensure the appropriate use of services.

-- Organize, promote, and coordinate SVCC’s annual job fair.
+- Organize, promote, and coordinate SVCC’s annual job fair/monthly virtual job fairs.

-- Assist interested students, especially those in career-technical fields with resume preparation, interviewing skills, networking opportunities, and identifying job openings.
+- Regularly present career services to and assist students, especially those in career-technical fields with resume preparation, interviewing skills, networking skills, networking and internship opportunities, and identifying job openings.

 - Develop and maintain a job opportunity board for students and community members.